 Why is it reported? #

 The @mixin PHPDoc tag contains a type that PHPStan cannot resolve.
-This typically happens when the type references a template type that is not declared on the current class, references an undefined class, or uses invalid type syntax.
+This typically happens when the type expression evaluates to an impossible type, uses invalid type syntax, or references types in a way that produces an error during type resolution.

 How to fix it #